HP161/angular-app-core/README.md

 # angular-app-core
-This application provides the following features angular core Google Material Design
+- This application provides the following features angular core
+- Google Material Design
-Sass themes
+- Sass themes
-Use the beautiful RESTful API
+- Use the beautiful RESTful API
-No cookies
+- No cookies
-User Login
+- User Login
-Charts and Datatable
+- Charts and Datatable
-Create/Update/Delete Data
-Search/Sort Data
-File upload
-HTTP Interceptor